NayanTheSpaceGuy/dotlab/docs/guides/spacehlship/trinity-helios-infra-automation-guide.md

 #### 1.3 **Setup Misc**
   - Setup SMTP Notifications.
+  - Set Next free VMID range to 1001 in Datacenter > options.

 #### 2. **Create Setup LXC (Auomation supports only Debian distributions currently)**
   - Download the Debian Bookworm LXC template with Proxmox VE web interface.
   - Create New 'helios-setup-lxc' CT.
   - Select the Debian Bookworm LXC template, Static IPv4 and DHCP IPv6.
 Confirm and Create the LXC.
-  - Start the LXC and login with root.(Proxmox Web Interface Shell is preferred over SSH)
+  - Start the LXC and login with root.
+(Proxmox Web Interface Shell is preferred over SSH)
   - This Setup LXC is supposed to be deleted after the final installation step.
     You will be reminded to do so at that step, now continue.